jean-pierreBoth/gsearch/README.md

 ### request neighbors for aa universal gene (extracted by hmmer according to hmm files provided)
 cd ./GTDB_r207_hnsw_graph/universal
 request -b ./ -d query_dir_universal_aa -n 50 --aa

+### When there are new genomes  after comparing with the current database (GTDB v207, e.g. ANI < 95% with any genome after searcing, corresponding to 0.9850 ProbMinHash distance), those genomes can be added to the database:
+###must run in the existing database file folder
+cd ./GTDB_r207_hnsw_graph/nucl
+### old .graph,.data and all .json files will be updated to the new one.
+Then the new one can be used for requesting as an updated database
+tohnsw -d db_dir_nt (new genomes directory) -s 12000 -k 16 --ef 1600 -n 128 --add
+### or add at the amino acid level:
+cd ./GTDB_r207_hnsw_graph/
+tohnsw -d db_dir_nt (new genomes directory in AA format predicted by prodigal/FragGeneScanRs) -s 12000 -k 16 --ef 1600 -n 128 --aa --add
 ```